abhigaur1990/devops-cloud-interview-guide/05-cicd/09-ci-cannot-download-dependencies.md

 ---

 ### 🧭 Step-by-Step Troubleshooting
+1, I will see if dependencies exist in artifact repo or not.
+So suppose nexus is the artifact repo so So I will login to teh nexus and I will go to the path provided within pom.xml because dependencies basically provided in pom.xml file.
+I will login to nexus artifactory then I will check if specific nexus verison is available or not.
+Because what happend is the artifact the jar file might be present on nexus but within application pom.xml file developer might be referrencing wrong version of jar file.
 #### 1. 🔍 **Check the Build Error Message**
 - Identify the exact dependency and which repo URL it tried to hit.
 - Note if it’s a `401 Unauthorized`, `403 Forbidden`, `404 Not Found`, or a timeout.